To More Inquiry

 Around 20 countries take part in Surajkund Mela.
 Countries like Egypt, Thailand, Africa, Sri Lanka Lebanon and Japan take part in the Surajkund Mela.
 The number is expected to rise in the coming years.

-The Surajkund Mela ticket price is Rs 120/- per person on Weekdays and rs.
+The Surajkund Mela ticket price is Rs 120/- per person on Weekdays and Rs.
 180/- per person on weekends.
-The Surajkund Mela organising authority provides a 50 per cent rebate on the entry ticket of differently-abled people, senior citizens, serving soldiers, and war widow and their dependants.
-College and school students get a discount of 50 per cent on entry tickets on weekdays provided they produce their valid id cards at the time of purchasing the Surajkund Mela tickets.
+The Surajkund Mela organising authority provides a 50 per cent rebate on the entry ticket of differently-abled people, senior citizens, serving soldiers, and war widow and their dependents.
+College and school students get a discount of 50 per cent on entry tickets on weekdays provided they produce their valid ID cards at the time of purchasing the Surajkund Mela tickets.

 Surajkund Hot Spring is lying 600 m south of Surajkund.
 There is a small natural hot spring- Siddha Kund.
 This pool is filled with fresh hot water oozing from the crevices in the rocks and is frequented by the pilgrims.
 It is believed that the water of this pool is a great remedy for aching joints and many skin diseases.

-Anagpur dam was constructed in the 8th century AD and lies almost 2kms southwest of Surajkund.
+Anagpur dam was constructed in the 8th century AD and lies almost 2 km southwest of Surajkund.
 It was built by Firuz Shah Tughlaq.
 Witness the ruins of ancient fortifications in the neighbouring Aravalli hills that lend credence to the belief that there existed a town once.